0x20/LED-BARt/README.md

 ![LED-BARt web interface](images/frontend.png)

-The `website/` folder contains a web frontend with a live pixel-accurate preview using the same 5x7 font as the hardware.
-Serve it from any machine on the LAN and configure a reverse proxy to forward `/text` and `/log` to the ESP32.
+The `website/` folder contains a web frontend with a pixel-accurate preview using the same 5x7 font as the hardware.
+It has three modes:

+- **Text** — type a message (max 19 chars), preview it live, send via HTTP POST
+- **Effects** — animated effects streamed over WebSocket (scroll, blink, wave, rain, sparkle, Game of Life, inverted, pulse) with adjustable speed
+- **Pixel Editor** — click/drag to draw pixels directly on the display in real time

+The connection indicator shows green when the WebSocket is connected for live streaming.

 ## Usage